MA in TESOLApply Now!

 - 45 semester hours of doctoral work completed, Illinois State University

 Active participant in the English language teaching field for more than 10 years.
 Currently developing curriculum for, and teaching, online ESL courses in addition to graduate adjunct teaching.

 - PhD, English / Applied Linguistics, University of Birmingham, UK

 ESOL Curriculum Specialist and Developer

-- Doctoral work in process, University of Central Florida
+- PhD, Education / TESOL, University of Central Florida

 - MEd, Specialty in ESOL, University of Florida